sh1ndoo/knowledge2/content/Quartz customization log.md

 })
 ```

+Also you need to add it to transformers list in `quartz.config.ts`

 ## Underline external links in page bodies, and lighter

 Added a class to the `a` section in `base.scss`